EilidhClemie/MCA-2023/Week3.md

 * To determine note/pitch, MusicXML organises chord, pitch, duration, voice, type of note, stem, and staff withing each note element.
 MEI organises notes within the chord elements and then includes abbreviated attributes for duration, octave, pitch, and stem within the note element.
 * MusicXmL organises notes more commonly on an individual basis, whereas MEI often does not.
 Notes which are connected by beams therefore include each note and its attribute within a <beam> element.

 There is a clear distinction in readability between the two standards.
-MusicXML allows for much easier recognition of elements of the score from a human perspective, whereas, MEI is largely more abbreviated, which is indicative of a more semantic, machine readable structure.
+MusicXML allows for much easier recognition of elements of the score from a human perspective, as well as its functionality as an interchange format, whereas, MEI is largely more abbreviated, which is indicative of a more semantic, machine readable structure.